CJPerez-Dev/CJPerez-Dev/README.md

-Hello, my name is **Chase Perez** and I am currently a student at Metropolitan State University in Denver, CO.
+# Hello, my name is **Chase Perez**

-I am a software engineer that thrives on challenge.
+I am currently a senior at Metropolitan State University in Denver, CO.
+I am a prospective software engineer that thrives on challenge.
 I love being pushed outside my comfort zone and learning new skills, techniques or tools to accomplish a task.
 I have a significant interest in developing products that innovate and provide solutions to current and future problems.
 I desire to work on a team that pushes me to continuously learn and master my skills while providing a helpful, learning, and friendly environment.

-I currently am familiar with:
+I am familiar with:
 - *Java/Javascript*
 - *Python*
 - *C*